How To Properly Setup A New Tenant In Your Rental

 A security deposit can be used up quickly so those photos will be your proof that the tenant caused those damages.

-I’ll give the tenant the keys and explain that they have seven days to report any additional damages I may have missed in my inspection.
-I do this to set the relationship off on the right foot as it shows I’m willing to work with the new tenant.
+When you meet the tenant at the property with the keys, ask them to go through and look for any damages that they would like noted on the move-in inspection sheet.
+Then, give the tenant the keys and explain that they have seven days to report any additional damages you may have missed in my inspection.
+This sets the relationship off on the right foot as it shows you’re willing to work with the new tenant.

-I typically have them email me the photos of any additional damage so that I can compare their damage photos to my original photo set to see if the damage was there at turnover, or if the tenant caused the damage during their move-in.
+You can have your new tenant email you the photos of any additional damage so that you can compare their damage photos to your original photo set to see if the damage was there at turnover, or if the tenant caused the damage during their move-in.

-I’ll also call after a week just to make sure everything is going well and if they have any questions.
+It’s also good practice to call after a week just to make sure everything is going well and if they have any questions.

 Did You Find This Guide Helpful?